evkx/evkx.github.io/content/models/tesla/cybertruck/Cybertruck_AWD/_index.md

 The Tesla Cybertruck AWD comes equipped with one sound system option:

-- **Tesla Premium Sound:**: This system features 17 speakers and delivers a maximum output of 560 watts.
+- **Tesla Premium Sound:**: Features 17 speakers and delivers a maximum output of 560 watts.

 Additionally, the model includes 3 USB-C connections as standard.